Is There a Dimmer Outlook Ahead for Vislink Technologies Inc. (VISL)?

 VISL’s Market Performance

-VISL stocks went down by -6.41% for the week, with a monthly drop of -17.30% and a quarterly performance of 1.94%, while its annual performance rate touched 48.59%.
-The volatility ratio for the week stands at 8.31% while the volatility levels for the past 30 days are set at 9.13% for Vislink Technologies Inc..
-The simple moving average for the period of the last 20 days is -1.35% for VISL stocks with a simple moving average of 15.97% for the last 200 days.
+VISL stocks went down by -8.66% for the week, with a monthly jump of 71.85% and a quarterly performance of 73.13%, while its annual performance rate touched 27.03%.
+The volatility ratio for the week stands at 20.74% while the volatility levels for the past 30 days are set at 17.41% for Vislink Technologies Inc..
+The simple moving average for the period of the last 20 days is 12.87% for VISL stocks with a simple moving average of 8.30% for the last 200 days.

 Stock Fundamentals for VISL